About the series

 The IHR publishes a wide range of titles for postgraduate historians, including research guides and handbooks, conference proceedings, scholarly journals, annual directories and the results of major research projects such as the Fasti Ecclesiae Anglicane.
 Books are sold directly by the IHR, through major library suppliers and via Amazon.

-Titles in the Conference Series will also be marketed as part of the wider publishing programme of the School of Advanced Study, ensuring interdisciplinary reach (see the full SAS catalogue).
+Titles in the Conference Series will also be marketed as part of the wider publishing programme of the School of Advanced Study, ensuring interdisciplinary reach.

 All publications in the series will be produced to the house style used for the IHR’s journal, Historical Research.
 Full guidelines are available online.
 There is no requirement for house style to be accommodated at the proposal stage.